Eyimofe Atake

-Eyimofe Doyle Atake, (born 20 February 1958) is a Nigerian lawyer.
+Eyimofe Doyle Atake (born 20 February 1958) is a Nigerian lawyer.
 He was named a Senior Advocate of Nigeria in 1999.

 Early life

-Atake was born in Sapele, a town in southern Nigeria to Honourable Justice FOM Atake, a Judge of the High Court of Mid-western Nigeria (1967-1977) and a Senator of the Federal Republic of Nigeria (1979-1982) and his wife, Victoria Arugha Patricia Atake (née Foss).
+Atake was born in Sapele, a town in Western Region British Nigeria (now, Sapele, Delta State, Nigeria) to Honourable Justice FOM Atake, a Judge of the High Court of Mid-western Nigeria (1967-1977) and a Senator of the Federal Republic of Nigeria (1979-1982) and his wife, Victoria Arugha Patricia Atake (née Foss).

-Atake attended St. Saviours School in Ikoyi, Lagos, while his father served as a Senior Magistrate in the colony of Lagos in the 1950s and early 1960s.
+Atake attended St. Saviours School in Ikoyi, Lagos, while his father served as a Senior Magistrate in the British Colony of Lagos in the 1950s and early 1960s.
 He also attended a number of other schools across Nigeria as his father was occasionally transferred to work as a judicial officer in different parts of the country and his family moved along with him, the schools include Emotan Preparatory School, Benin, Our Lady's Preparatory School, Sapele, and Hussey Model School Warri.
 Atake was educated at an independent boarding school for boys Copford College, Copford, Colchester, England, where he became a School Prefect, House Captain, Athletics and Table Tennis Captain and played Soccer and Rugby for the school teams.

 Atake attended the London School of Economics and Political Science and Darwin College, University of Cambridge where he earned a doctorate degree in law in 1987, under the supervision of David Williams (British legal scholar).
 His PhD thesis titled Contempt in the Face of the Court and the Procedure for Committal made comparisons between the legal systems of England and Wales, the United States of America, Canada, Australia, New Zealand, India and Nigeria.
 That work formed the basis for a book Contempt in the Face of the Court published in 1992.

 Eyimofe Atake attended The Hague Academy of International Law (1980 and 1981) and studied International Law under the guidance of Rosalyn Higgins, Baroness Higgins, while at the London School of Economics and wrote an LL.M dissertation under her supervision - Is restitution an appropriate remedy for taking of foreign property in contemporary International Law?